AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 Let's take a moment to appreciate how explicit this is.
 The test displays all the information to teach future devs how the `Reviewable` concern is setup: how to grant the role and the minimal schema required for an ActiveRecord to acquire the role.
 To understand what `Reviewable` does, someone can open `'path/to/reviewable/shared/examples'` and eliminate all the noise from huge test files by only seeing the tests related to `Reviewable` behaviour.

-Here is the [full gist: Testing ActiveRecord Concerns][gist].
+Here is the full gist: [Testing ActiveRecord concerns][gist].

 ## Why test concerns in isolation?

 Switching to an isolated table to test concerns ensures that concerns are decoupled from the first ActiveRecord class they've been introduced into, `Post` in this example.

-Failing to extract and test your concern in another class than the original ActiveRecord class is not reusable.
-It is also a smell that the role is not fully understood or is the wrong abstraction.
+Failing to extract and test your concern in another class than the original ActiveRecord class is a smell that the role is not fully understood or is the wrong abstraction.

 Having the concern tested this way gives you more confidence in reusing `Reviewable` with any ActiveRecord class that has a `reviewed_at:datetime` column in its table.